 ABOUT THE ORPC

-The Office of Respondent Parents’ Counsel (ORPC) provides legal representation for indigent parents in child welfare cases in Colorado.
+The Office of Respondent Parents’ Counsel (ORPC) is an independent agency within the State of Colorado Judicial Branch that is vested with the oversight and administration of legal representation for indigent parents in child welfare cases across Colorado.

 ESSENTIAL JOB FUNCTIONS

 The Office of Respondent Parents’ Counsel invites qualified applicants to apply for the position of Staff Attorney – Case Strategy Director.
 The staff attorney:

 - Works with the Deputy and Executive Director to maintain a list of qualified trial counsel available for

 - Develops and manages the ORPC Case Strategy Program, including serving as the lead staff attorney in providing litigation support to contract attorneys and in responding to litigation questions and requests for information.